 The log file name pattern is generic_csv??.txt

-Starting with Operations Manager 2012 R2, if a log file is cleared or renamed/deleted and then recreated, Operations Manager will read the file from the first line.
+Starting with Operations Manager 2012 Service Pack 1, if a log file is cleared or renamed/deleted and then recreated, Operations Manager will read the file from the first line.
 Prior versions of Operations Manager behave as follows:

 When monitoring a log file, Operations Manager remembers the last line read within the file (a 'high water mark').
 It will not re-read data before this point unless the file is deleted and recreated, or renamed and recreated, which will reset the high water mark.